clintonjthompson/beautiful-jekyll/_posts/2018-12-06-table-with-pipes.md

 tags: [pipes, table, filter]
 ---

 There is no questioning the power and versatility of `tidyverse`.
 One thing I couldn't figure out, though, was how to use the piping capability (`%>%`) with the `table` or `CrossTable` commands.
-After much sleuthing and searching around on the interwebs, I learned that the `table` command needs to be surrounded curly brackets and the variable name preceded by `.$`.
+After much sleuthing and searching around on the interwebs, I learned that the `table` command needs to be surrounded by curly brackets and the variable name preceded by `.$`.

 Here is some example code: